 Source: Sassy, Savvy, Simple Teaching

 Your book tasting can be as simple or as fancy as you’d like.
-It can be set in your school’s media center, cafeteria, or in your classroom.
-The basic setup is this: Students enter a restaurant-like setting.
-(Include classical music playing in the background, vases of flowers, tablecloths, place mats, and napkins on the tables, if you’re going for a fancy atmosphere.)
-Each table is set with a book at every plate and an extra stack of books in the center.
-Students take a seat and “sample” the book in front of them.
+Set it up in your school’s media center, cafeteria, or in your classroom, but to make it the most fun, consider including a restaurant-like ambiance.
+Play classical music in the background.
+Place tablecloths and vases of flowers on the tables.
+Include place settings at each student’s seat and, on top of each plate, place a book.
+Include extra books in the center of the table.
+Students will each take a seat and “sample” the book in front of them.

-Students record the title and genre of their book on a note-catcher (see the resources below for free and low-cost ones).
-After checking out the front and back covers and inside flaps, students spend a few minutes browsing through the book to develop their first impressions.
+If you’re using books, students can record the title and genre of their book on a note-catcher (like this one).
+They then spend the next few minutes checking out the front and back cover, reading the inside flaps, and browsing the book for a first impression.
 When time (about 3–5 minutes) is up, students write down observations and make note of whether or not they want to add the book to their wish list.